Choose the Right Card for You:

 Yes.
-You will still receive reminders as you always have.
 If you’re notified by email, you’ll receive an email 3 days before an item is due, and 7 days and 21 days after the due date if the item has not been returned.
 If the item is not returned after 42 days past the final due date, the replacement cost of the item and a $5 processing fee are added to your account.
 If you do not receive email notices from us, you will receive an overdue notice in the mail after the item is 21 days overdue and the lost bill after 42 days.

 Yes, PLEASE!
 We would love to recover any materials that you may have been holding onto because of overdue fines.
 If you return a long-overdue item in good condition, the replacement cost and $5 processing fee will be waived.
 Collection agency fees may still apply.

 Yes.
 Fine free doesn't waive responsibility.
 The library is still a place where people share access to a collection of more than 2 million items, so borrowing will still have due dates and renewal limits (as always) to keep things circulating.

 Items will be considered lost after the final due date (42 days past due), and the library will use a recovery process (overdue notice by mail) to retrieve the material or its replacement cost.
 If it has been longer than 63 days overdue, it will be sent to collections and a collection agency fee may apply.

 If you return a long-overdue item in good condition, the replacement cost and $5 processing fee will be waived.
 Collection agency fees may still apply.
 Collection agency fees are non-refundable.